Baraque de Fraiture: In popular culture

-In December 2005, Dutch playwright, Ivan Vrambout, put on a play entitled Baraque Frituur which featured the mutual prejudices of Flemish and Walloons.
+In December 2005, Dutch playwright Ivan Vrambout put on a play entitled Baraque Frituur which featured the mutual prejudices of Flemish and Walloons.
 The title of the piece was inspired by the way in which this author, like many Belgian children, used the words Baraque Fraiture when he was a child when referring to a baraque à frites, saying baraque friture (a friterie or chip kiosk) instead of fraiture (frituur has the same meaning in Dutch and French in this case).
-These friteries were usually mobile kiosks where traditional Belgian chips were sold in Belgium.
+These friteries were usually mobile kiosks where traditional Belgian fries were sold in Belgium.